SpineEventEngine/SpineEventEngine.github.io/docs/guides/gradle.md

 layout: docs
 ---

+This guide will lead you through setting up a simple Spine-based project with a Java backend and a JavaScript frontend.
+The project defines a domain model using Protobuf, which is then converted into Java for server usage and JavaScript for client usage.

 # Configuring a project with Gradle

 Spine provides build-time tools for code generation and analysis.
 These tools are implemented